 Emotional Support Animal vs. Service Animal vs. Therapy Animal

-Therapy dogs, (psychiatric) service dogs, and emotional support dogs are all different.
+Therapy dogs, service dogs, and emotional support dogs are all different.
 They perform tasks unique to their owner’s needs and are protected by different laws.

 Therapy animals usually go to nursing homes and hospitals to cheer up residents and patients.
-Oftentimes they’re hired by non-profit organizations to better people’s lives by offering comfort.
+Oftentimes, they’re hired by nonprofit organizations to better people’s lives by offering comfort.

 Service dogs perform specific tasks for their owners.
 For instance, a guide dog helps a blind person cross the street.
 They go through professional training to carry out these specific tasks.
 Without them, it would be hard for their owners to live normal lives.
 Psychiatric service dogs also receive extensive training, though they work specifically with people who have psychiatric or psychological illnesses.
 They can retrieve medication or alert their owner of an oncoming panic attack.

 How to Differentiate Between Emotional Support Dogs and Service Dogs

-Both service dogs and ESAs have the status of an assistance animal.
 But getting them mixed up is a big no-no. A service dog plays a different role than an emotional support dog does.